Marriott Bonvoy Brilliant® American Express® Card Review

 - Priority Pass Select membership (enrollment required)

-And the 85,000-point FNC is merely Marriott acknowledging that a 50,000-point FNC isn't very valuable anymore.
-Indeed, Marriott allows you to top off FNCs with up to 15,000 points, thereby admitting that its repeated devaluations have reduced the value of FNCs.
+And the 85,000-point free night certificate is merely Marriott acknowledging that a 50,000-point cert isn't very valuable anymore.
+Indeed, Marriott allows you to top off free night certificates with up to 15,000 points, thereby admitting that its repeated devaluations have reduced the value of certss.
 Nowadays, it's hard to find a good Marriott property charging less than 85,000 points per night.
 On this note, the Bonvoy Brilliant card essentially charges you $350 for a 85,000 Bonvoy points (assuming you use up the entire $300 restaurant credit).
 Is paying $350 for 85,000 Bonvoy points a good deal?
 Hardly.

 The card's earning structure remains weak as it was left intact with the refresh.
 Earning 3x Bonvoy points at restaurants pales in comparison to many other credit cards.
-For example, the Chase Sapphire Preferred(review) earns 3.1x Ultimate Rewards on dining, and the American Express Gold Card(review) earns 4x Membership Rewards at restaurants.
-The same goes for earning 3x Bonvoy points on flights.
-Again, we'd rather earn 2.1x with the CSP (or 3x with the Chase Sapphire Reserve(review)) or 4x MRs with the Amex Gold.
+That is before you even consider the value of the points you are earning.
 After all, transferrable currencies like Chase URs and Amex MRs are way more valuable than hotel points.

 The $300 restaurant credit replaced the $300 statement credit for purchases at Marriott properties.
 Overall, the statement was more helpful at Marriott properties since it meant a free or deeply discounted room.
 Granted, the vast majority of us dine out more often than we stay at Marriott hotels.
-But splitting the $300 restaurant credit into $25 monthly increments is pretty annoying.
+But, splitting the $300 restaurant credit into $25 monthly increments was done to encourage breakage.
 It harkens back to when so many different Amex cards had monthly credits that became a hassle to track.
 Still, most folks will have no problem redeeming this credit as long as they remember to do so every month.

 But not all is lost for the Bonvoy Brilliant.
 The increase to 25 elite night credits from 15 is certainly a nice change.
-These 25 elite nights will continue to stack with the 15 elite night credits offered through the Marriott Bonvoy Business American Express Card (but not with the 15 nights offered by any other personal Marriott card).
-This means cardholders who have the Bonvoy Brilliant and the Bonvoy Business will earn up to 40 elite night credits per year.
+These 25 elite nights will continue to stack with the 15 elite night credits offered through the business card (but not with the 15 nights offered by any other personal Marriott card).
+This means cardholders who have the Bonvoy Brilliant and the business card will earn up to 40 elite night credits per year.
 That's over halfway to the 75 nights required for Titanium Elite status.
 The 25 night credits makes the Bonvoy Brilliant card indispensable for most of those who are chasing Titanium Elite status.

 The refreshed Bonvoy Brilliant has become a useful credit card for those seeking Titanium Elite status.
 The card no longer holds much value beyond the 25 elite night credits it offers annually.
 It's hard to justify the card's $650 annual fee in light of the direction that Marriott Bonvoy is headed.
-Devaluation after devaluation.
-The adoption of dynamic award pricing.
-And now, the dilution of Platinum Elite status when Marriott was already stingy with existing Platinum members.
-Twenty-five elite night credits from a card is a lot, but with a loyalty program like this, why bother?
+They have been rolling out devaluation after devaluation, adopted dynamic award pricing and now the dilution of Platinum Elite status.
+It makes it difficult to get excited for their status.